This is the work-room of the spacecraft navigator. The commonly used term is "astrogator", coined by Robert Heinlein.

 In addition to navigational instruments there will be other necessary gear.
 There will be an incredibly precise chronometer.
 An integrating accelerograph (displaying elapsed time, velocity, and distance in dead-reckoning).
 An indicator of the spacecraft's current mass ratio.
 An integral audio recorder and a log book for radio messages and navigational fixes.

 Not to mention lots of paper, pencils, slide rules, and ballistic calculators.
-Or instead a laptop computer with an AstrogateMeTM app.
+Or instead of all this junk they may have a smartphone with an AstrogateMeTM app.

 Secondly, readouts for the ship's navigational and tactical sensors.
 The big radar scope.
 Doppler radar and radar altimeter.
 This might be a separate deck, if you think it is insane to have a single crewperson responsible for navigation, detection, and communication like in Tom Corbett Space Cadet.